 A tilt-shift image aims to make your subjects look like toys or miniature models; therefore, you should add blur to the background and foreground and increase the saturation.
 Vivid colors will enhance the effect you like to create.

 Can you tilt-shift with an iPhone or Android phone?

-You can tilt-shift with an iPhone and Android phone using third-party apps like Fotor, Snapseed, Instagram, and Lightroom for mobile.
-Take an exciting image, open the photo in one of the apps, use ‘tilt shift’ or ‘blur’ options to blur the background and foreground by using a linear or circular blur.
+Using third-party apps like Fotor, Snapseed, Instagram, and Lightroom for mobile, you can tilt-shift with an iPhone and Android phone.
+Take an exciting image, open the photo in one of the apps, and use ‘tilt shift’ or ‘blur’ options to blur the background and foreground by using a linear or circular blur.

 Best tilt-shift apps for iPhone and Android phone

-I have put together a step-by-step plan to create a tilt-shift with your phone for each app.
+I have created a step-by-step plan to create a tilt-shift with your phone for each app.
 Here are my top 3 third-party applications to create the tilt-shift effect with your iPhone or Android phone.

 Click on one of the apps to read the step-by-step instructions on creating this effect.